sis-cmdb/sis-api/README.md

 ### Retrieving an individual commit of an object

 To retrieve an individual commit, append the `_id` of the commit object to the commits URL.
 The returned object is a commit object with an additional field - `value_at`.
-The `value_at` field is the actual state of the object with `old_value` having the `diff` applied to it.
+The `value_at` field is the actual state of the object at that mooment in time.

 ### Retrieving an object at a particular time